open5e/open5e/source/classes/bard.rst

 Spellcasting Focus
 ~~~~~~~~~~~~~~~~~~

-You can use a musical instrument (see chapter 5, "Equip-ment") as a
+You can use a musical instrument (see :ref:`srd:adventuring-gear`) as a
 spellcasting focus for your bard spells.

 Bardic Inspiration